 Supported Exchanges & Wallets in Tunisia

-Tunisia's BCT regulatory sandbox and the parliamentary draft bill represent North Africa's most structured path from prohibition to regulated legalization.
-The 2026-2028 timeline, if implemented, would make Tunisia the second North African country (after Morocco's expected 2026 framework) to formalize crypto regulation.
+RedotPay offers Virtual (free, instant) and Physical ($100, ATM). xPlace provides tiered SOL-based rewards.
+Jupiter serves the Solana ecosystem.
+Tunisia's BCT regulatory sandbox and parliamentary draft bill represent North Africa's most structured path from prohibition to regulated legalization.
+The 2026-2028 timeline positions Tunisia as a potential early mover in formalized MENA crypto regulation.

 Frequently Asked Questions